SRC877/Django-project-using-Github-API/README.md

 http://127.0.0.1:8000/app/test/,
 http://127.0.0.1:8000/app/profile/ .

 When you navigate to the url http://127.0.0.1:8000/app/profile/, it asks you for a github user name.
-Then it shows the corresponding data data against that specific username.
+Then it shows the corresponding data against that specific username.

 This project uses Python and Django for backend, and for front-end we have used JavaScript,Bower and Twitter Bootstrap.